liamvdvyver/chest/README.md

   disdain for anything dynamic)
 - Deep dive on alpha-beta search (all about move ordering, aspiration windows, heuristics)
-- Write a good linear eval, and maybe train a better eval at some point
+- Write a good static eval, and maybe train a better eval at some point

 I.e. this is mostly built for me to learn, and hence I am not being judicious in my selection of what to include at all!
 Since it is in the early stages, (except for IO type functionality) the main library `libChess` is header-only.
 This will probably change once the headers themselves are a bit more stable.
 So much of it is `constexpr` though, so maybe not, we'll see.